 When Warblade faces off with the infected and empowered criminal, Reno obtains all the sampling he needs to make sense of Harvest's virus.
 After beheading the inmate, Warblade uses his findings to dissipate the Virus.
 Unfortunately the Sheriff is willingly sacrificed in the process.
 Warblade himself can't understand why someone would sacrifice themselves for others.

 Warblade and Rose decide after an attempt on their lives by Harvest, that the only way to get back into his good graces after the events in Hartsville, is to successfully retrieve Fairchild and her rogue Ravagers.
 However, when their mission to retrieve these runaways goes awry by the appearances of the The Animal-Vegetable-Mineral Man and Rose's father, Deathstroke, the two focus on Fairchild as she flees the scene to find a means of controlling the Animal-Vegetable-Mineral Man.
 When they are intercepted by Deathstroke, Warblade takes the task of finishing off their assassin, himself.
-He pleaded for Rose to run, just before his off panel decapitation, and is currently assumed dead.
+He pleaded for Rose to run, just before his off panel decapitation and death.

 Powers and Abilities